An introduction to $p$-adic $L$-functions: What is a -adic -function, and what should it do?

-the generating function for the Bernoulli numbers $B_n$. \begin{remark} The Bernoulli numbers are highly combinatorial, and satisfy recurrence relations that ensures they are \emph{rational} numbers; for example, the first few are
+the generating function for the Bernoulli numbers $B_n$. \begin{remark} The Bernoulli numbers are highly combinatorial, and satisfy recurrence relations that ensure they are \emph{rational} numbers; for example, the first few are

 For $k \geq 3$ odd, $B_k = 0$. \end{remark}